Discover some design trends and strategies for modern tabbed content in web design.

 These tabbed widgets can fit anywhere like the top navigation, the sidebar, or even inside the main page content.
 But how do you design quality tabbed widgets that blend naturally into a layout?

-In this post I’ll share some design trends and strategies for modern tabbed content in web design.
-Whether you’re looking for inspiration or UX design techniques I guarantee this post will help.
+In this post, we’ll share some UX and UI design trends and strategies for modern tabbed content in web design.

 Modern web animation is one of the easiest features you can add for some extra pizzazz.
 Users enjoy animations that respond to interactions because they validate behaviors like clicks or swipes.